folio-org/folio-org.github.io/guides/visibility-module-docs.md

 ## The README introduction

-Provide an "Introduction" or "Overview" section of the repository's top-level README page.
+Provide an "Introduction" section (or "Overview" or "Purpose" or "Goal") of the repository's top-level README Markdown page.

-Especially utilise the first couple of sentences to provide a concise explanation of the features of the repository.
+Especially utilise the first couple of sentences to provide a concise explanation of the features of the module.

 The bot gathers the first paragraph of such a section.